 The Village Hall also plays a central role in village life since it is the only covered communal space in the village where local people can meet and hold events.
 Itis leased long-term from the Earl of Haddington to the Village Hall Committee who is responsible for the upkeep of the Hall interior and for its hire and community use.
 Tyninghame Village Hall is a charitable organisation (estab 2017, charity no. SCO47531) that advances community development through the use of the Hall so that people can come together and participate in various social activities and events.

 The Village Hall Committee which is made up of 3-12 local residents who are elected each year at the Annual General Meeting.
-In 2019, the Annual General Meeting was held on 12 April.
-The AGM 2019 minutes can be accessed here.
+In 2020, in light of the Covid-19 pandemic, the AGM was successfully held via Zoom on Friday 5th June.
+The 2020 minutes can be accessed here AGM minutes 2020.

 - Jessica Chatters